offense

-offense (American spelling)
+Pronunciation Nounoffense (American spelling)

-- The act of offending:
+- The act of offending.

-- a crime or sin
+- A crime or sin.

 - The slave fully appreciates the saying, "where ignorance is bliss, 'tis folly to be wise."
 When old master's gestures were violent, ending with a threatening shake of the head, and a sharp snap of his middle finger and thumb, I deemed it wise to keep at a respectable distance from him; for, at such times, trifling faults stood, in his eyes, as momentous offenses; and, having both the power and the disposition, the victim had only to be near him to catch the punishment, deserved or undeserved.

-- an affront, insult or injury.
+- An affront, injury, or insult.

-- a crime or sin
+- A crime or sin.

 - The state of being offended or displeased; anger; displeasure.